 As a result, the oil can easily be bought online without a medical marijuana card.
 And, due to the lack of regulations, manufacturers have free reign on how they choose to label and market their products.

-Commonly, CBD is marketed and sold as a dietary supplement, rather than a medication.
+Commonly, CBD is marketed and sold as a dietary supplement, often at sites like Somnio CBD, rather than a medication.
 This is a loophole that manufacturers use to mislabel their products, since, currently, the FDA does not regulate the safety and purity of dietary supplements.

 Additionally, a 2017 study found that 7 out of 10 CBD products mislabeled the amount of marijuana extract contained in the product.
 About 43% of the products contained less than they stated, and about 26% contained more.